Okanagan Water Facts

 XERISCAPE, NOT ZERO-SCAPE

-There are many beautiful plants that thrive in our dry climate!
+There are many beautiful plants that thrive in our dry Okanagan climate!
 For a full list, check here!